wesh92/PathOfBuilding-Python/CONTRIBUTING.md

 We use several tools to maintain code quality and consistency:

-- **Poetry**: A dependency management and packaging tool that simplifies Python project management.
+- **UV**: A dependency management and packaging tool that simplifies Python project management.
 - **Ruff**: A fast Python linter that helps catch errors and enforce coding standards.
-- **Black**: An opinionated code formatter that ensures consistent code style across the project.
-- **pyenv**: A tool for managing multiple Python versions, ensuring consistent development environments.

 These tools help us maintain a high standard of code quality, improve collaboration, and reduce the time spent on code formatting and style discussions.